-Most VPN services are available as apps for any and all of your devices - whether that's a Windows laptop, a Mac, iPhone or iPad, Android device, Amazon Fire TV Stick or even Smart TV.
+Most VPN services are available as apps for any and all of your devices - whether that's a Windows laptop, a Apple Mac, iPhone or iPad, Android device, Amazon Fire TV Stick or even Smart TV.
 And many allow you to log on from as many as 5 devices at once, so with one account you can secure and anonymise all of your gadgets.

 You simply install the app, open it and tell it what you want your location to be.
 All the encryption is done in the background so simply by switching it on, it'll do all of the hard work for you.
-So - what is the best VPN service?
-See our list of the best VPNs in 2018 below!

-What's the best VPN for you?
+The best VPN for you

 Express VPN is the best all-round VPN service for most people, whether you want ot unblock websites, stay secure or keep your network super speedy